Alimodian

-Nicknamed as the Banana Capital of Western Visayas, it produces not only the most harvest in Western Visayas but also the sweetest banana in the region.
-The town also boasts of producing maize, mangoes, root crops, sweet potatoes, legumes, bamboo, coconuts, as well as high yielding crops such as carrots, cauliflower, broccoli and strawberries thus the nickname Strawberry Capital of Iloilo as they produce substantial amount of strawberries in their strawberry farms.
+Known as the Banana Capital of Western Visayas, it produces not only the most harvest in Western Visayas, but also the sweetest banana in the region.
+The town also boasts of producing maize, mangoes, root crops, sweet potatoes, legumes, bamboo, coconuts, as well as high yielding crops such as carrots, cauliflower, broccoli and strawberries, thus widely regarded as the Strawberry Capital of Iloilo, as it produces substantial amount of strawberries in its strawberry farms.

 Etymology

-The name of the town is derived from alimodia or alimodias, the old Visayan name for Job's tears (Coix lachryma-jobi), a grain-bearing plant of the grass family ubiquitous in the town.
+The name of the town is derived from alimodia or alimodias, the old Visayan name for Job's tears (Coix lachryma-jobi), a grain-bearing plant of the grass family ubiquitous in the town according to the recent discovered research through the town's old Spanish manuscript and documents.
 The plant owes its name to the shape of its hard-shelled pseudocarps which are made by some into necklaces or rosary beads.

 History

 Spanish colonial period

 Alimodian was formerly an arrabal of the town of Ogtong.
 The town was founded in 1754 by Capitan Agustin Magtanong.
 On August 20, 1756, Alimodian was officially separated from Ogtong.

 The original church of Alimodian was first constructed in 1754.
 It was agreed that the site of the church would be on the place where the rope that pulled the tablon (a huge timber) would break.
 The tablon came from the shore of Ogtong (now Oton) and it was pulled by a pair of carabaos.
 Thus the site was decided and the people built a chapel of bamboos, cogon and logs.
 The plan to build a permanent church made of bricks and rocks plastered with lime was initiated in 1780 by then gobernadorcillo Marcos Gregorio and incumbent priest Fr.
 Francisco Monasterio and was moved on the northwest of the church's cemetery on Nichols St. It was completed in 1784 but was destroyed by an earthquake in 1787.

 The cornerstone of a permanent stone was laid on December 5, 1859, through the efforts of parish priest Fr.
 Florencio Martin and gobernadorcillo Don Timoteo Amarra.
 It was well attended by Spanish dignitaries from Manila, Cebu and Iloilo.
 It was completed in 1864 and was formally opened to public on December 22, 1864, amidst a colorful ceremonies.

 The first permanent municipal hall was constructed in 1872 more than a century after its foundation since the first municipal building was built.
 It was completed in 1873 at a cost of 300 pesos during the incumbency of Capitan Marcelo Tolentino y Alger.